MeteorDevelopment/meteor-addon-template/README.md

 - `build.gradle.kts`: Contains the Gradle build script.
   You can manage the dependencies of the addon here.
   Remember to keep the `fabric-loom` version up-to-date.
-- `gradle.properties`: Contains the properties of the Gradle build.
+- `gradle.properties`: Contains additional build properties used by the build script (for example `maven_group` and `archives_base_name`).
-  These will be used by the build script.
+  Dependency and platform version numbers are stored in `gradle/libs.versions.toml`.
 - `LICENSE`: Contains the license of the addon.
   You can edit this file to change the license of your addon.
 - `README.md`: Contains the documentation of the addon.